 The town of Pilot Knob occupied a strategic position, north of the gap between Pilot Knob Mountain and Shepherd Mountain and at the terminus of the St. Louis and Iron Mountain Railroad in the iron-rich Arcadia Valley.
-During the summer of 1863, Federal troops and a company of African American freemen built a fort on an open plain in the valley floor southwest of the town.
+During the summer of 1863, Federal troops and a company of Black freemen built a fort on an open plain in the valley floor southwest of the town.
 While the fort was well positioned to withstand infantry assaults, it was vulnerable to artillery attacks from the surrounding Shepherd Mountain and Pilot Knob.

 Fort Davidson was a hexagonal earthwork with approximately 150-foot-long sides.
 The walls were constructed of packed earth lined with planks on the interior and a dry moat that encircled the fort.
 It was equipped with four huge cannons and several smaller ones with large ammunition storage in the center.
 The fort was named after Brig.
 Gen. John W. Davidson, commander of the Southeast Missouri District, and was manned by local Union militia and volunteer infantry.

 In September 1864, Confederate Maj.
 Gen. Sterling Price led the largest Confederate cavalry raid of the war into Missouri.
 Objectives of Price’s Raid were to divert Union troops east of the Mississippi River, gather Confederate recruits, capture and destroy Union war materials and, if possible, capture St. Louis or Jefferson City.